 - If the charity has shops in your area and there is no mention of a commercial organisation collecting on their behalf, it is very likely donations will go directly to one of the shops.

 - The best way to ensure the most money from your donations goes to a charity is to donate directly to a charity shop.

 How can I check the charity collecting is a legitimate charity?

 - If the collection sack looks dodgy, it is most likely bogus.

 - If your are not familiar with the charity please always check the charity’s registration number.
 You need to check with the Charity Commission if you are in England or Wales, the Office of the Scottish Charity Regulator if you are in Scotland or the Charity Commission for Northern Ireland if you are in Northern Ireland.

 - If you are giving your items to a profit making organisation collecting on behalf of a charity, you should check their company registration number on the Companies House website.
-Also check the registration number of the charity they are working in partnership with to make sure at least some of the money from your donation goes to charity.
+Also check the registration number of the charity they are working in partnership with.
+This will make sure at least some of the money from your donation goes to charity.
 See the section above for the best way to ensure the all the money goes to charity.

 I don’t want to donate via a collection sack this time, what can I do with the plastic bag?